reekKiE/CompleteSuicideManual-En/English/chapter_10.md

 Whether you crawl into a snowdrift or strip naked in your room, the process of dying is the same.

 At first, the whole body will shiver.
 When the rectal temperature reaches 35 °C, fatigue, lethargy and drowsiness will occur.
 The famous slang phrase "You'll die if you sleep on it!" even children say refers to this situation.
 When the body temperature drops to 34 or 33 °C, the ability to think gradually weakens, the consciousness is blurred, and it will be enveloped by a "sweet trance".
 When the temperature reaches 30 to 23 °C, they lose consciousness until death.
-When it drops below 25 °C, death is certain, so it’s a much more refreshing death than one might have imagined.
+When it drops below 25 °C, death is certain, so it's a much more refreshing death than one might have imagined.

 ![Figure 1: The relation between rectal body temperature and maximal blood pressure.](img/10_1.png)